JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

 29. **What is Boosting, and what are the common algorithms using boosting**

+    All boosting models iteratively try to improve a model built up from **weak learners**.

 30. **What is Gradient Boosting , and how it works**

 31. **Compare Gradient Boosting with Adaboosting**

 32. **What are the advantages and disadvantages of GBDT**

+    slow to train but fast to predict,more accurate than RF

 33. **How to tune GBDT**